 S.No.
-Environmental Issue / Component Management Measures Institutional Responsibility Planning Supervision Contractor will ensure that any spoils of material unsuitable for embankment fill will not be disposed off near any water course, agricultural land, and natural habitat like grass lands or pastures.
-Such spoils from excavation can be used to reclaim borrow pits and low-lying areas located in barren lands along the project corridors (is so desired by the owner/community).
-No muck will be disposed in any disposal site.
-Contractor will take care of residual muck, if any that remains after construction work.
-Either this will be returned to the source or used in construction of embankment elsewhere with proper protection measures.
-Authority Engineer will keep strict vigil on this aspect.
-Non-bituminous wastes other than fly ash may be dumped in borrow pits (preferably located in barren lands) covered with a layer of the soil.
-No new disposal site shall be created as part of the project, except with prior approval of the Environmental Expert of the Authority Engineer.
-All waste materials will be completely disposed, and the site will be fully cleaned and certified by Environmental Expert of the Authority Engineer before handing over.
-The contractor at its cost shall resolve any claim, arising out of waste disposal or any noncompliance that may arise on account of lack of action on his part.
-8 Procurement of Construc 8.1 Earth from Borrow Areas for Construction No borrow area will be opened without permission of the Environ Engineer.
+Environmental Issue / Monogoment Messures Institutional Responsibility Component Management Measures Planning Supervision Contractor will ensure that any spoils of material unsuitable for emboff near any water course, agricultural land, and natural habitat like spoils from excavation can be used to reclaim borrow pits and look lands along the project corridors (is so desired by the owner/common No muck will be disposed in any disposal site.
+Contractor will take remains after construction work.
+Either this will be returned to the embankment elsewhere with proper protection measures.
+Authority this aspect.
+Non-bituminous wastes other than fly ash may be dumped in both barren lands) covered with a layer of the soil.
+No new disposal site project, except with prior approval of the Environmental Expert of the All waste materials will be completely disposed, and the site will Environmental Expert of the Authority Engineer before handing over the contractor at its cost shall resolve any claim, arising out e grass lands of ow-lying areas lunity). care of residual source or used in Engineer will known pits (prefee shall be create Authority Engibe fully cleaned r. r pastures.
+Such ocated in barren muck, if any that in construction of eep strict vigil on erably located in ed as part of the ineer.
+8 Procurement of Construc compliance that may arise on account of lack of action on his part.
+8.1 Earth from Borrow Areas for Construction No borrow area will be opened without permission of the Environ Engineer.
 The location, shape and size of the designated borrow as Environmental Expert of the Authority Engineer and in accordance practice for borrow pits for road embankments (IRC 10: 1961).
 To carried out as specified in the guidelines for siting and operation of the unpaved surfaces used for the haulage of borrow materials, in areas or habitations; will be maintained dust free by the contractorried out twice a day to control dust along such roads during their During dry seasons (winter and summer) frequency of water specified settlement areas and Environmental Expert of the Authority Enging sprinkling depending on the local requirements.
 Contractor will rehat as borrowing is over from a particular borrow area in according Redevelopment of Borrow Areas or as suggested by Environmental Engineer. areas will be as ance to the IRG he borrowing oborrow areas.
 If passing throughton.
 Sprinkling period of use, rinkling will be neer will decide bilitate the borrowance with the mental Expert approved by the C recommended perations will be gh the settlement of water will be increased in the the numbers of the Authority 8.2 Quarry Operations The contractor shall obtain materials from quarries that are the lice be opened, the contractor shall obtain permission from Departm respective state as well as from Environmental Clearance from S from State Pollution Control Board.
 The quarry operations will be regulations in force. ent of Mining & SEIAA/MOEF&C Geology of the CC and consents 8.3 Construction Contractor will arrange adequate supply and storage of water for the whole cons truction period at